Azure/azure-functions-sql-extension/README.md

 ### Input Binding

-The input binding takes four arguments
+The input binding takes four [arguments](https://github.com/Azure/azure-functions-sql-extension/blob/main/src/SqlAttribute.cs):

 - **CommandText**: Passed as a constructor argument to the binding.
 Represents either a query string or the name of a stored procedure.
 - **CommandType**: Specifies whether CommandText is a query (`System.Data.CommandType.Text`) or a stored procedure (`System.Data.CommandType.StoredProcedure`)